Python Turtle - Lesson 4

 75my_ttl.hideturtle()

-• Investigate the code by using the debugger and stepping your way through the program.
+Investigate the code by using the debugger and stepping through the program one line at a time.

 Arguments vs Parameters

-• arguments are the values the main program passes to a function
+• arguments are the values you send into a function

-• parameters are the variables named in the function definition
+• parameters are the variable names in the function that receive those values

-Go through the code and replace the remaining # move pen blocks with a move_pen() call.
+Go through your code and replace the remaining # move pen sections with a move_pen() call.

 1import turtle